 All residence hall rooms are smoke-free environments and are furnished with twin beds, dressers, desks and wardrobe/closets.
 Additionally, each room is technologically ready with both wireless high-speed data connections.
 All rooms are air conditioned All students have full access to SHUFLY, the campus shuttle service.
 No-cost laundry and lounge facilities are available in each hall.

 The department employs a diverse and experienced staff of professionals who work together to facilitate the personal growth of each resident student.
 The staff’s goal is to create a strong community that encourages student involvement.
 The director of Housing and Residence Life is responsible for overall management of all activities, administrative processes and supervision of all staff.
-Two assistant directors and a housing coordinator are responsible for housing operations and marketing, staff supervision and programming, the residential student experience, and training and development.

 In addition, each residence hall and apartment building have its own staff, responsible for all the activities and staff in a particular building or area.
 They are assisted by resident assistants (RAs) and tutors in residence (TIR).
 RAs are undergraduate students assigned to each wing or floor in the residence halls and apartments.
 RAs are programmers, mediators, policy advocates and advisers for residents.
 TIRs are undergraduate students who live in the first-year halls and conduct programs aimed at promoting academic support and student success.